stephp23/github-pages-with-jekyll/_posts/2020-06-26-first-blog.md

- Welcome to my new 'beginner in tech' blog!
+ Welcome everyone to my new blog!
   I'm Stephanie, a Latina science educator from the Bronx.
   Embarking on a new journey to learn how to program.
   I will be sharing bits about myself,